Oleg Tsaryov: Russian invasion of Ukraine

 After the visit of Boris Johnson to Kyiv on April 10, Tsaryov suggested shooting down airplanes with foreign politicians.

+On 14 October 2025, President Volodymyr Zelenskyy issued a decree stripping Tsaryov of Ukrainian citizenship.

+Assassination attempt

+Tsaryov was allegedly shot in annexed Crimea on the night of 26-27 October 2023.
+Vladimir Rogov, a pro-Russian politician in occupied Ukraine, claimed a day later that Tsaryov was transferred to a hospital in a "very serious" condition.

+A message on Tsaryov's Telegram channel on 7 November 2023 indicated that he was not killed.
+Later that month, Tsaryov appeared on live television broadcasts on Russia-24, proving that he was still alive.

 Family life

 Tsaryov is married to Larissa (born in 1968) and has a daughter (born in 1999) and son (born in 1995), who both study in the United Kingdom.
 He has another daughter, born in 2003.